jaldhar/100-days-of-code/log.md

 **Thoughts**:

 Disaster!
-I was walking home from work and my backpack must have been opening because I heard a clatter and saw that my laptop had fallen out.
+I was walking home from work and my backpack must have been open because I heard a clatter and saw that my laptop had fallen out.
 The screen had cracked but it did turn on so I hastily put it back in the bag and went home.
 That's when I found out the wifi was not working either.
 That pretty much dispirited